Sydney-Informatics-Hub/LLM-LCT-sequencing/README.md

 ### Web version

-Click the following link to use a web version of the tool hosted on Binderhub courtesy of the Australian Text Analytics Platform
+Click the `launch binder` link below to use a web version of the tool hosted on Binderhub courtesy of the Australian Text Analytics Platform.

 **Note**: CILogon authentication is required.
 You can use your institutional, Google or Microsoft account to log in.
 If you have trouble authenticating, please refer to the [CILogon troubleshooting guide](docs/cilogon-troubleshooting.pdf).